yduf/yduf.github.io/_posts/2025-11-24-network-share-home-folder.md

 # Usage

-Some example of configuration usage makint usefull to share $HOME hosted on huv (laptop) with lab (more powerfull server).
+Some example of configuration usage making usefull to share $HOME hosted on huv (laptop) with lab (more powerfull server).

 see [Homelab]({% post_url 2020-07-25-homelab %})